Our Town, Campus Life

-Boston is a city rich in history, Old World charm, and modern vitality.
+Boston is a city rich in history, old world charm, and modern vitality.
 Home to more than 60 colleges and universities, it is an intellectual and cultural center, diverse in its people, stimulating in its opportunities, yet relaxed and accessible.
-Boston has many distinct nearby neighborhoods offering beautiful architecture, delicious cuisine, and exciting activities.

 An enthusiastic sports city, Boston supports the Red Sox, the New England Patriots, the Celtics, and the Bruins.
-Each April, the Boston Marathon passes through the Boston University campus.
-Every October, The Head of the Charles, one of the world’s premier rowing competitions, begins at the Boston University Bridge.
-An active University sports program boasts championship varsity teams in football, hockey, crew, and soccer.
+Each April, the Boston Marathon passes through the Boston University Charles River campus.
+In October, the Head of the Charles, one of the world’s premier rowing competitions, begins at the Boston University Bridge.

 There are beaches to the north and south, including the famous shores of Cape Cod and for hikers and skiers the mountains of New Hampshire,Vermont and Maine are a few hours by car.

 Boston supports a vigorous intellectual environment and is world renowned for biomedical research and biotechnology.
 The Medical Campus includes the Schools of Medicine, Public Health, Dental Medicine and Graduate Medical Sciences, as well as Boston Medical Center.